 Pioneer

-A veteran audio manufacturer founded in 1938.
-Currently focusing on car audio and AV receivers, but falls short of modern alternatives in both measurement performance and price competitiveness.
+A veteran manufacturer founded in 1938, now focusing on car electronics.
+Pioneer-branded home AV products are developed by a separate company, and both fall short of modern alternatives in measurement performance and price competitiveness.

 Overview